 Coronavirus: Apprenticeship Challenge Fund

-The Apprenticeship Challenge Fund is now open for applications until 4pm on Friday 23 October 2020
+The Apprenticeship Challenge Fund closed to applications at 4pm on Friday 23 October 2020.

 The Apprenticeship Challenge Fund aims to promote greater collaboration between employers and suppliers, whilst maintaining the employers’ role at the centre of the apprenticeship system and creating room for the Department for the Economy (DfE) to take a more creative and innovative approach to solving problems, which could include, but not be limited to: